Lip Seal vs O-Ring

 Corvette Caliper Maintenance

-For the those of you who drive your Corvette once a month or less, here's an easy way to keep your calipers leak-free.
+For the those of you who drive your car once a month or less, here's an easy way to keep your calipers leak-free.
 Every couple of weeks, go out to your car and simply depress the brake pedal.
 Doing this on a regular basis will keep your seals from developing problems.
 While you're at it, put the transmission in neutral and roll the car a foot forward (or backward) a foot or two.
 This also prevents your classic car's tires from flat-spotting.

 Related Articles: